morganoleary/studio-booking-site/README.md

 Testing the layout & spacing:
 - The site looks well on all device sizes thanks to Bootstrap.
 This was tested using the browser's Dev Tools.

+Testing navbar & footer links:
+- The menu navbar's layout works well on all screen sizes and shrinks to a functional, collapsible menu dropdown on small devices.
+- All links in the navbar direct the user to the correct page.
+- The footer's social media links all work and open the respected social media site in a new tab for better user experience.

 Testing the admin dashboard:
 - The superuser is able to view all models with the correct details in each.